 How much does a remittance agent’s bond cost in Illinois?

-The price remittance agents will pay for this bond is based on the applicant’s personal credit report.
+The price remittance agents will pay for this bond is based on a soft review of the applicant’s personal credit report.

 |Bond Type||Bond Amount||Cost by Credit Score*|